ChristyCheuk/Portfolio/dataviz3&4.md

 ![5](https://user-images.githubusercontent.com/116990977/202356040-eee5d347-704c-4d72-bf9e-6c84c0e026a6.png)

 Source: “The Avocado Toast Index: How Many Breakfasts to Buy a House?”
 BBC Worklife, BBC, https://www.bbc.com/worklife/article/20170530-the-avocado-toast-index-how-many-breakfasts-to-buy-a-house.

-I chose this visualization because I was impressed by the creativity of using avocado toasts instead of money to show how expensive or inexpensive an apartment can be.
-It is an interesting visualization to look at.
-I like its colors and how it tries to make everything concrete by putting avocado toast, a dollar bill, and the iconic buildings of the cities.
-In addition, the housing market is usually a dull topic for me.
-Using avocado toasts instead of traditional charts can not only bring in a new perspective of how the home prices are like nowadays but also makes it more related to my daily life and therefore attract me to learn more about it.
-Another reason I chose this visualization is that I wanted to make it more comparable.
-The visualization was divided into five parts.
-I had to scroll up and down to go through the entire visualization and to make comparisons between different countries.

 #### Insights
 Based on the feedback, I made some changes: